Community Response

 Before your first task

 1. Please read the lone working guide[8].
-It is really important that you familiarise yourself with the process as all volunteers participating in Connect must follow this process.
+It is really important that you familiarise yourself with the process as all volunteers participating in Connect must follow this process if you enter the person’s home or are alone with them in the community.
 You must also read the information for entering someone's home[7].

 2. If you are calling a person you are supporting, ensure you withhold your number.
 This is to protect you from unsolicited calls and to ensure safeguarding procedures are followed.
 You can do this by dialling 141[9] for Android or #31#[31] for Apple before the person's number or go into your phone's settings.
 Do not click on the phone number within the task information without editing.
 You can read more about data protection and confidentiality[11] as well as safeguarding.[12]